kshaffer/cognition/week5.md

 ### Project contracts

-Contract proposals are due in draft form by Wednesday, June 24, 7am MDT.
+Contract proposals are due in draft form by Wednesday, June 22, 7am MDT.
 I will reply with comments and suggestions to help ensure that your proposed project meets the goals listed above, represents a manageable workload, and has clearly articulated learning objectives and grading standards.
-Final contracts must be submitted by Friday, June 26, 7am MDT.
+Final contracts must be submitted by Friday, June 24, 7am MDT.
 If any changes are still necessary at that point, I will make them unilaterally to ensure appropriate standards are met.

 Here is [a sample project contract on Google Drive](https://docs.google.com/document/d/1ioK0rbBb98R6TSG4mBBfjH0ri_9Xz5Iva46qTkRExUs/edit?usp=sharing).
 Please make a copy of this document by going to the File menu and clicking "Make a copy."
 Then edit your new document to match your interests/goals, and share with me (File >> Share >> give kris.shaffer@colorado.edu permission to *edit* the document).
 Contact me *early* with any questions you have.

 ## Final reassessments

-Students who do not qualify for the final project may submit up to 5 points worth of new or reattempted videos and/or concept map contributions during the final week.
-Each video is worth two points, each concept map connection is worth one point.
+Students who do not qualify for the final project may submit up to 8 credits worth of new or reattempted videos and/or concept map contributions during the final week.
+Each video is worth three points, each concept map connection is worth one point.
 Instructions are the same as for the regular Week 3 and 4 assignments.
 You may choose any combination of videos and/or concept map relationships, and you may choose any concepts on the core concepts list for all four weeks, and submit them in the same "Final Reassessments" dropbox on D2L.

 *Ther is no collaboration allowed, and no further reassessments allowed for these.*